 About

-A long time ago, this meant the marriage of our mirrored natures: receptive and resistant, female and male, lunar and solar.
-These polarities may seem like opposing forces, however they can be reunited when their true qualities are recognised.
+A long time ago, this meant the marriage of our mirrored natures: receptive and resistant, feminine and masculine, lunar and solar.
+These polarities may seem like opposing forces, however they can be balanced when their true qualities are recognised.

 Egyptian temples were places where the gods lived on Earth.
-For thousands of years, these sanctuaries celebrated the wedding of sexuality and spirituality in the Great Work.
+For thousands of years, these sanctuaries celebrated the wedding of spirituality and sexuality in the Great Work.
 These alchemical forces sustained the gods and allowed them to play their reproductive roles.
 Ecstatic temple rituals were seen as necessary for the gods to uphold Ma’at, the divine order of the universe.

-Religion is an attempt to know God by thought; to describe divinity.
-In Hermeticism this effort is abandoned and replaced by a union with God directly—the balance of faith and truth, love and power, mercy and severity.
-Nowhere is this marriage better depicted than in Gemini by the Dutch artist Johfra Bosschart:
+Religion is an attempt to describe divinity.
+In Hermeticism this effort is abandoned and replaced by a union with God directly—the recursive balance of real and imaginary, simplicity and complexity.
+Nowhere is the universe better depicted than in the dark roots of the mercurial fractal often referred to as the unmanifest unconscious:

 We know very little about the ancient people that gave birth to dynastic Egypt.
 Were they white, brown or black?
 Delightful, dangerous or devout?
 If they enslaved the Jews, one of the smartest races on Earth, how advanced were they?
 How did the conflicting yet complimentary forces of a river and a desert give rise to such a high culture?